annisasidi/PhD/README.md

 1. collate all lab notebooks into the Methods section
 1. Edit methods sections

-Chapter 1 - literature review
+Chapter 1 - theoretical framework
 Chapter 2 -